 EDUCATION AND TRAINING Related Electives (May be taken in addition to any program of study in this field.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Lifetime Nutrition and Wellness (0.5) 10 - 12 (9th graders may enroll after taking Principles of Human Services or Principles of Hospitality & Tourism in middle school.)
-Recommended Principles of Human Services or Principles of Education & Training This course will emphasize the principles of lifetime wellness and nutrition to assist them in making informed choices that promote good health, as well as pursue careers related to nutrition.
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Lifetime Nutrition and Wellness (0.5) 10 - 12 (9th graders may enroll after taking Principles of Human Services or Principles of Hospitality & Tourism in middle school.)
+Recommended Principles of Hospitality & Tourism or Principles of Human Services or Principles of Education & Training or Principles of Health Science This course will emphasize the principles of lifetime wellness and nutrition to assist them in making informed choices that promote good health, as well as pursue careers related to nutrition.
 Students study the principles of nutrition, digestion, calories, and metabolism, diet-related diseases, food allergies, therapeutic/fad dieting, and safety and sanitation in food preparation.
 Some food lab experiences may be included.
 Interpersonal Studies (0.5) 10 - 12 (9th graders may enroll after taking Principles of Human Services or Principles of Hospitality & Tourism in middle school.)
-Recommended Principles of Human Services or Principles of Education & Training This interesting, introspective course is a study of how the relationships between individuals and relationships in and out of the family significantly affect one's quality of life.
+Recommended Principles of Hospitality & Tourism or Principles of Human Services or Principles of Education & Training or Principles of Health Science This interesting, introspective course is a study of how the relationships between individuals and relationships in and out of the family significantly affect one's quality of life.
 Learners are exposed to strategies that promote physical, emotional, intellectual, and social development.
 The careers connected to this course are in the areas of counseling and mental health services, as well as social work.